 Director of Operations, Dr. Jon Studnek and Operations Manager, Corinne Walser strategize additional call volume for the Mint Hill transition.

-Mint Hill ambulance services will transition to Mecklenburg EMS Agency (Medic) within the next 90 days or sooner.
+Mint Hill ambulance services transitioned to Mecklenburg EMS Agency (Medic) in August 2019.
 However, with any change, there will understandably be questions.
 Please take a few minutes and review the most frequently asked questions below.

 MINT HILL TRANSITION FAQs